 In Article 83(1) the general conditions to impose administrative fines are described.
 Administrative fines need to be looked upon per individual case and be ‘effective, proportionate and dissuasive’.

 In Article 83(2), criteria are mentioned and further in the Article the text looks at the two groups of fines.
-Among the criteria which the GDPR mentions in its Article 83 are the nature, gravity and duration of the infringement, the scope and purpose of the personal data processing, the number of data subjects and the degree of damage concerned by an infringement, the level of cooperation with the supervisory authority and far more.
+Among the criteria which the GDPR mentions in its Article 83 are the nature, gravity and duration of the infringement, the scope and purpose of the personal data processing, the number of data subjects and the degree of damage concerned by an infringement, the level of cooperation with the data protection authority and far more.

 By splitting up the GDPR fines in two groups, the GDPR by definition indicates factors regarding the different impact and importance of several potential breached obligations.
 If you read Article 83 but also the details it mentions for both groups of fines you’ll for instance see that the unlawful processing of specific categories of personal data and conditions for consent are fined higher than, for example, breaches with regards to aspects such as privacy impact assessments.